-Don’t assume that rates are the same between companies.
-By getting quotes from a few companies, you give yourself options and have the opportunity to pick the policy that's best for you.
-Saving $20 a month on your renters insurance premium translates to a few hundred dollars a year.
+Rates are different between companies.
+By getting quotes from several companies, you give yourself options and have the opportunity to pick the policy that's best for you.
+You can save over $100 a year on your renters insurance premium by comparing rates.

 Raise your deductible

-For example, imagine you have a $1,000 deductible and you file a claim for $5,000.
-Before your renters insurance policy reimburses you, you'll first have to pay $1,000 toward the damages.
+For example, if you have a $1,000 deductible and you file a claim for $5,000, your renters insurance policy will cover the $4,000 for a covered claim and you'll have to pay $1,000 toward the damages.

 Bundle renters and auto insurance

-Purchasing multiple insurance policies from the same company could earn you a bundling discount, which commonly ranges from 5% to 10%.
-Bundling your renters and auto insurance policies, for instance, can also be convenient — having your policies under the same roof reduces the number of companies you must interact with.
+Purchasing multiple insurance policies from the same company could earn you a bundling discount, which commonly ranges from 5% to 15%.
+Bundling your renters and auto insurance policies, for instance, can also be convenient -- having your policies under the same company reduces the number of companies you must interact with or pay.

 Make your home safer

 Many people can get cheaper rates by reducing their home's risk of damage.
 For example, consider installing a burglar alarm or centrally monitored smoke detector.
-Small improvements to the safety of your home can save you a few bucks a month and get you your cheapest rates.
+Small improvements to the safety of your home can save you a few bucks a month and get you cheap rates.